costinm/krun/README.md

 # Debugging

 Since CloudRun and docker doesn't support kubectl exec or port-forward, we include a minimal sshd server that is enabled using a K8S Secret or environment variables.
+There are 2 ways to enable ssh for debugging:
+- create a Secret name sshdebug with the SSH private key and authorized_keys.
 See samples/ssh for setup example.
+- add the SSH_AUTH env variable containing the authorized public key. `--set-env-vars="SSH_AUTH=$(cat ~/.ssh/id_ecdsa.pub)"`

-You can ssh into the service and forward ports using a regular ssh client and a ProxyCommand that implements the tunneling over HTTP/2:
+You can ssh into the service and forward ports using a regular ssh client and a ProxyCommand that implements tunneling over HTTP/2:

 ```shell